hjoneal/spotify-moodgrid-playlister/README.md

 #### 11th April 2023

 ### Executive summary
-Spotify Moodgrid Playlister is a tool to combine your multiple playlists, give them a happy score and an energy score, and then output a new personal playlist centred around your chosen Happy/Energy mood.
+Spotify Moodgrid Playlister is a tool to combine multiple playlists, give them a happy score and an energy score, and then output a new personal playlist centred around your chosen Happy/Energy mood.

 - 160,000 song dataset was downloaded using Spotify's API
 - Playlists searched for based on queries that labelled songs as belonging to one of four moods:  Energetic/Chilled/Happy/Sad